ues-io/docs/data/articles/docs/files/1-getting-started/deploy-to-site/deploy-to-site.md

 ## 5. Create a Site and deploy your application

--   Select the ‘+’ icon next to the ‘SITES’ breadcrumb and create a Site.
+-   Select the ‘+’ icon next to the ‘SITES’ tile and create a Site.

 ![Create a Site](./image7.png "Create a Site")